 Why Are DTC's Important?

 When a DTC code is active, it typically indicates a serious problem with your vehicle and will need your attention.
 Because of this, it's important for fleet managers to keeps track of DTC's and monitor these for the entire fleet.
 An example of this is the P0420 (Catalyst System Efficiency Below Threshold - Bank 1) code, which indicates an error on the catalyst converter and will need attention by a mechanic.
-Leaving this specific DTC unhandled, could lead to increased emmisions from your vehicle and potentially a fine for failing to comply with emissions tests.
+Leaving this specific DTC unhandled, could lead to increased emissions from your vehicle and potentially a fine for failing to comply with emissions tests.

 With the AutoPi Fleet Management Platform, it is possible to monitor your diagnostics in real-time across your entire fleet.
 With this you can identify which vehicles are in a fault state and schedule maintenance for these.
 All of this can be done remote, without physically inspecting the vehicles.